Attractors, Bifurcations and Curvature in Multi-field Inflation: Stability and bifurcations

-It turns out that in the two-field cases of interest in this paper, i.e. $\epsilon'\ll 1$ and an almost frozen $\chi$ field, the stability criteria are set by the expansion of the effective potential (equivalently the Hubble parameter) at quadratic order, $\partial_{\chi} V^{,\chi}_{\rm eff}$ and an algebraic restriction on $\mathcal{G}_{\chi \chi}$ (we refer the reader to Ref.~\cite{Christodoulidis:2019jsx} for more details).
+The stability conditions for a general background solution are determined by the eigenvalues of the full stability matrix spanned by the fields and their velocities.
+In the cases of interest in this paper, with $\epsilon' \ll 1$ and $\chi^i \simeq {\rm constant}$, the stability criteria are given by the expansion of the effective potential at quadratic order, i.e.~$\partial_{i} V^{,j}_{\rm eff}$, and algebraic restrictions on $\epsilon$ (see Ref.~\cite{Christodoulidis:2019jsx} and App.~\ref{app} for more details).
+Since we substitute an approximate solution the conditions listed below will be accurate to first order in the slow-roll parameters.

+For clarity we consider the two-field case, where any metric can be diagonalised.
+Moreover, we restrict ourselves to the following form for the field metric